 Does the EMC or Radio compliance testing need to be conducted at an accredited testing facility or laboratory?

 Many of the mandated standards used to show compliance with certain regions require accreditation, but not all.
 Accreditation indicates the testing laboratory has demonstrated the ability to correctly test a product in accordance with the particular standard and report the results accurately in accordance with a minimum standard of quality.
 Under mutual recognition agreements, accredited testing is usually accepted without as much scrutiny as non accredited test reports.
 Some countries such as North America for certain products require the testing laboratory to be accredited by an accreditation body that is recognised by the Federal Communication Commission (FCC), this includes certain product types for FCC Part 15B (non-intentional radiators) and also all FCC Part 15C (intentional radiators).
 For more information on the FCC site requirements and accreditation changes that occurred in July 2017 please refer to our blog ‘FCC Testing Part15B and 15C in Australia’.

 Some testing for different regions and/or for certain types of products may be performed simultaneously i.e. one test to cover many regions and standards, with test reports generated for each of the required regions.
 This can dramatically reduce the overall testing and associated cost to show compliance with multiple or global compliance requirements.
 This could greatly reduce the overall RCM, FCC, ICES and CE compliance testing costs and charges.

-Is the laboratory accredited for your products testing?
+Is the laboratory accredited for the testing of your products?

 A testing laboratory may be accredited but may not be accredited to issue an accredited test report!
 How does that work?
 Let’s look at the accreditation and what it means!